 Apply a Light Moisturizer

 If your skin gets really red while working out, you might want to take a look at the moisturizer you’re applying beforehand.
 Heavy moisturizers often contain occlusive ingredients.
 Occlusives are things like oil, butter, and silicone that seal in moisture.
 They can also seal in heat, leading to more post-workout redness.
-The easiest way to remedy this is to switch out your heavy moisturizer for something lightweight.
-(Again, the Skin Recovery Lotion is a good option.)
+The easiest way to remedy this is to switch out your heavy moisturizer for something lightweight and oil-free, like Skin Recovery Lotion.

 If I’m doing an intense form of exercise, I’ll apply a water-resistant sunscreen.
 That way, I know my sunscreen will hold up to sweat and humidity.
 On that note, check out the sunscreen layering technique I use to prevent water-resistant sunscreen from clogging my pores.